5 Ways You Can Max Your CV Potential

 The employment market is still as competitive as ever and showing your skills and experience on your CV is still a problem for graduates.
 Even for those with too much to boast about, attendance at a CV workshop may prove wasteful.

-The importance of using online channels such as Linkedin, Instagram, and portfolio sites such as WordPress or Dropbox could lift the volume of what you have on offer.
+The importance of using online channels such as Linkedin and Instagram, and portfolio sites such as WordPress or Dropbox could lift the volume of what you have on offer.
 These can showcase your portfolio of work and CV which cannot be underestimated.

 Here are five do’s and don’ts to help you maximise your CV potential.